 COVID-19 Advocacy

 A modern healthcare system cannot function without professional medical radiation technologists practicing in medical imaging and radiation therapy.
-With COVID-19 and all the pressures it puts on MRTs and the rest of the healthcare system, we are working hard to address issues, both new and pre-dating the virus, through advocacy and dialogue with decision makers that will make a difference to MRTs.
+From 2020 to 2022, CAMRT worked tirelessly to address issues that emerged both because of COVID-19 and pre-dating the virus, through advocacy and dialogue with decision makers tto make a difference to MRTs.

 Essential role of MRTs in the Healthcare System